vektor-inc/vk-filter-search/readme.txt

 [ Specification Change ] Button design

 = 0.5.2 =
-[ Bugfix ] If options is empty, Warning is appear
+[ Bug fix ] If options is empty, Warning is appear

 = 0.5.1 =
-[ Bugfix ] If options is empty, Warning is appear
+[ Bug fix ] If options is empty, Warning is appear

 = 0.5.0 =
 [ Add Function ] Display to post type archive page